 Newfoundland and Labrador

 Many Irish immigrating to Canada settled in this province.
-While they brought their culture and language, they also brought their troubles and many religious fights were fought in the streets of St. John’s.
-These days, however, the battles are limited to who can sing the loudest or get the best seat at the Basilica of St. John The Baptist, a National Historic Landmark in Canada.
+While they brought their culture and language, they also brought their troubles and many religious battles were fought in the streets of St. John’s.
+These days, however, the fights are limited to who can sing the loudest or get the best seat at the Basilica of St. John The Baptist, a National Historic Landmark in Canada.

 The Irish have been part of this province since Roger Casey first arrived in the 1660s and married an Acadian.
 More than a million Irish passed through Pier 21, Canada’s version of Ellis Island, between 1928 and 1971.
-Now the province, whose name means New Scotland, is steeped in Celtic history and tradition.
+Now the province of Nova Scotia, whose name means New Scotland, is steeped in Celtic history and tradition.

 For many Irish immigrants, the sub-zero temperatures were an unwelcome greeting to Yellowknife, but the promise of work was not.
 At first, the Gold Rush attracted Irish immigrants but it was mining work that kept the Irish in place.
 Still, the Irish are a minority in this territory with Aboriginal people constituting more than 50% of the population.